Drop The Flab And Tone Up Your Belly!

 In order to get a mid-section that is toned or a slimmer stomach, it’s important to realize that it takes a lot more than just crunches to attain that.

-When you are doing crunches, sit-ups and other ab exercises, you do little to burn belly fat but there is an increased stress on the lower back.
+When you are doing crunches, sit-ups and other ab exercises, you do little to burn belly fat but there is increased stress on the lower back.